Updated 22 April 2020

 • Statutory Sick Pay (SSP) will now be available for eligible individuals diagnosed with COVID-19 or those who are unable to work because they are self-isolating in line with Government advice.
 This is in addition to the change announced by the Prime Minister that SSP will be payable from day 1 instead of day 4 for affected individuals.

-• People who are advised to self-isolate for COVID-19 will soon be able to obtain an alternative to the fit note to cover this by contacting NHS 111, rather than visiting a doctor.
+• People who are advised to self-isolate for COVID-19 or have symptoms can obtain an alternative to the fit note (Isolation Note) to cover this by visiting NHS 111 online, rather than visiting a doctor.
 This can be used by employees where their employers require evidence.
-Further details will be confirmed shortly.

 The Department of Health letter was sent to those living in England who belong to one of the defined condition groups that may make them extremely clinically vulnerable to COVID-19.
 If you did not receive a letter but have concerns on how your child’s condition may be impacted by COVID-19, you should speak to your clinician or GP to see if there is coordinated support for those with other serious health conditions in your area.
 If you require further help, do contact a mutual aid group near you.

 It is important to continue to follow your agreed treatment plans as much as possible.
 Many GP surgeries, community teams, children’s hospices and palliative care teams are now offering virtual appointments.
-It is advised that you only attend hospital in an emergency situation.
+General advice is that you should only attend hospital in an emergency situation, but you know your child best and if you are concerned about them don’t delay in seeking help.
 It is best to contact the hospital directly to find out about their individual procedures.
+You might find this general information helpful about who to contact and when.

 At this point in time the NHS is cancelling all elective surgery and other non-essential procedures.
 Clinicians will prioritise surgery or procedures that are clinically important and in the best interests of the child, in consultation with patients and families.